yoophglup/InventoryManagementSystem/readme.md

 They have provided you with a mock-up of the user interface to use in the design and development of the system (see the attached “GUI Mock-Up”) and a class diagram to assist you in your work (see the attached “UML Class Diagram”).
 The organization also has specific business requirements that must be included as part of the application.
 A system analyst from your company created the solution statements outlined in the requirements section based on the manufacturing organization’s business requirements.
 You will use these solution statements to develop your application.

+The mock up has been added to this github project as "GUI Mock UP 1.png" and "GUI Mock UP 2.png".

 ## REQUIREMENTS
 Your submission must be your original work.
 No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
 An originality report is provided when you submit your task that can be used as a guide.